RickStrahl/MarkdownMonster/Readme.md

 * Save rendered output to HTML
 * Save rendered output to PDF
 * Print rendered output to the printer
+* Generate and embed document Table of Contents

 #### Theme Support
 * Dark and Light application themes